 Internet and cable TV go dark in the Florida Keys after vehicle hits utility pole

-Internet and cable TV service went down for much of the Florida Keys Thursday morning after a vehicle hit a utility pole in Islamorada, according to the Monroe County Sheriff’s Office.
+Internet and cable TV service went down for much of the Florida Keys Thursday morning after a garbage truck hit a utility pole in Islamorada, according to the Monroe County Sheriff’s Office.

 The outage affected Islamorada south to Key West.
 Communications went down at 8 a.m..
 Service gradually blipped back on just before noon.
 The crash happened at mile marker 86.